melvic-ybanez/dry/README.md

 happen if you ran Dry without specifying a path to a Dry script.

-Many languages such as Scala, Python, Haskell, or any of the known Lisp dialects like Clojure, have their own support for REPLs, so programmers coming from a background of any of these languages might already be familiar with it.
+Many languages such as Scala, Python, Haskell, or any of the known Lisp dialects like Clojure, have their own supports for REPLs, so programmers coming from a background of any of these languages might already be familiar with it.

 The REPL allows you to enter expressions and declarations, and see their evaluated results immediately: